 - The amount of the obligation cannot be measured with sufficient reliability.

-Situations in which ING owns, directly or indirectly, more than half of the voting power or over which ING has control of their operating and financial policies through situations including, but not limited to:
+Situations in which ING owns, directly or indirectly, more than half of the voting power of a company, or when ING has control of a company’s operating and financial policies through situations including, but not limited to:

 - Ability to appoint or remove the majority of the board of directors.

 - Power to govern such policies under statute or agreement.